-- Say "we" reead of School - Send emais and notes or speak fice-to-face telling these lew important the role was in the group success and give specific examples - Publicly anowledge individuals and their efforts
+- Say "we" read of School - Send emais and notes or speak fice-to-face telling these lew important the role was in the group success and give specific examples - ▶ Publicly anowledge individuals and their efforts

 Sharing the coulit is more than saying "thank you."
-It sales saying, "This person did this and here's how it with vital to our success."
+It's also saying, "This person did this and here's how it was vital to our success."